Maelstrom8/Mountain-Blade/README.md

 A: I can't tell you why I don't use mods, and the sort.
 It can be any reason, but I generally want to keep it simple, I've only tested so many mods.

 #### Q: Can I enable the NSFW mods like Hot Butter?
+Captivity Events?
 A: Sure.
-They work, I just don't know if how well they work with this mod selection.
-You're on your own.
+They work, I just don't know how well they work with this mod selection, eg Banner Kings.
+You're kinda your own.

 ### Bugs